zbrookle/avionix/README.md

 ## Inheritance

 The real power of avionix comes from it being object oriented.
 The one thing that helm is missing that avionix has is inheritance.
+This is an excerpt from another package built with avionix, [avionix_airflow](https://github.com/zbrookle/avionix_airflow)
 ```python
 from typing import List, Optional